 A workspace defines the resources available to you when you open the Designer.
 You can think of a workspace as your editing context while you're working with the Designer.

-Before you can use the Designer to create or edit an application extension, you must first select or create a workspace to identify the source files you'll be editing.
-A workspace defines the repository—and the branch—containing the source files you want to use, the application's development environment, and, in certain cases, a sandbox.
+Before you can use the Designer to edit an application extension, you must first select or create a workspace to identify the source files you'll be editing.
+A workspace defines the repository—and the branch—containing the source files you want to use, the application's development environment or test environment where you plan to publish your app, and, in certain cases, a sandbox, which contains data model changes made to the app which haven't been published yet.
 The Git repository and development environment must already be set up and defined in the application extension project in VB Studio before you can create a workspace.
 If the development environment isn't defined, you won't be able to create a workspace.

 You're the only one who can access your workspace.
-Changes to files you make in your workspace aren't visible to other team members until you save them to a branch.
+Changes to files you make in your workspace aren't visible to other team members until you a) merge them to the project's Git repo, b) choose to Share them with others for testing, or c) deploy them.
 You can have multiple workspaces, each with a different branch and sandbox, or you can use one workspace and switch to a different branch and sandbox when you are in the Designer.

 Use Your Oracle Cloud Application Sandbox